 If you enjoy research, statistics, and sciences, an epidemiology program may in fact be the path for you.
 To become an epidemiologist, you must hold at least a master’s degree from an accredited college or university.
 Most epidemiologists today hold a Master’s in Public Health (MPH), though some have a doctoral degree in epidemiology as well.
 The stepping stone to a master’s in public health or epidemiology is a bachelor’s degree in a related public health field.

 When it comes down to an epidemiology vs. public health degree, the education you choose should meet your long-term career goals of helping and protecting others.
-The world needs more aspiring public health professionals like you.
-Learn more about Goodwin’s various program offerings or about becoming a healer in Connecticut.
+The world needs more aspiring public health professionals like you, see our video for three reasons to pursue a career in public health.
 Call 800-889-3282 today.